Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh highway

 Another short but stunning day.
-We leave the dusty and freezing caravanserai of Whiskey Nala to immediately start the climb to the next pass, this is finally the time to touch the 5000 meters!
+We leave the dusty, freezing caravanserai of Whiskey Nala and immediately start the climb to the next pass.
+This is finally the time to touch the 5000 meters!
 Wow, it feels great, we’ve never been so high!
-After the pass of Lachulung La, there shall be the well-deserved downhill, and indeed it’s there but in the form of a dusty and rough dirt road, plenty of vehicles crashed in the ravine are evidence of its dangerousness.

 A few more km along a half-frozen river and suddenly we are in Tatooine, the landscape looking like the desert world where Luke Skywalker grew up in Star Wars.
-We could expect some sparse desert skiffs but instead here’s a truck traffic jam, we are in India after all.
-Despite so, we reach the next summer camp at Pang quite early, we have time for laundry before the 3 Americans and Hans catch up with us.
-Nice to have the company of other cyclists tonight.
+We could expect some sparse desert skiffs, but instead, here’s a truck traffic jam; we are in India after all.

 Pang to Debring (52km)

 Today, after climbing the hill out of Pang (4800m), we reached the Moray Plains, a long flat section of high-altitude desert.
 It was nice to have a day of flat road, although it was maybe one of the most boring sections so far.
-The most interesting thing was a family that seemed to be of Rajasthani nomads sitting in the very middle of nofu*kinwhere, looking completely out of place.
+The most interesting thing was a family that seemed to be of Rajasthani nomads sitting in the very middle of nofu*kinwhere, looking entirely out of place.

-Reaching the tenet hamlet of Debring before lunch, we saw the summer camps of the local nomads, who still do transhumance like they’ve been doing for hundreds of years… Plenty of yaks, goats, horses, and sheep.
-Here the Tibetan flags flap in the wind at the top of every dabha, reminding us how the people feel about their heritage.
-Amidst a small sand tornado, we meet again with the other cyclists on this road, in the homestay of Mister Karma.
+Here, the Tibetan flags flap in the wind at the top of every dabha, reminding us how the people feel about their heritage.
+Amidst a small sandstorm, we meet again with the other cyclists on this road at Mister Karma’s homestay.

 Debring to Upshi (85km)

 Whitewashed stupas line the road through idyllic hamlets, and green barley and yellow canola fields wave under the wind.
 The river flows impetuously through yet another unbelievable landscape, mountain crests jagged like the back of a stegosaurus.
-It has been a long day when we finally reach the village of Upshi, where we can finally meet with the next big river, the mythical Indus… where human civilization began.
+It has been a long day when we finally reach the village of Upshi, where we meet the next big river, the mythical Indus… where human civilization began.

 Upshi to Leh (46km)